 However, sometimes the systems don’t always have the same level of cross-referencing that humans can pick up on, and they need lots of guidance to understand us.
 For example, a person would be able to use context to know what was being asked whereas a computer may take your search very literally.

-As SEO experts at Embarque, we recommend you can use these semantically related keywords, otherwise known as LSI (Latent Semantic Indexing) keywords, to tell the computer where to show your content in search and increase the number of eyeballs on your content!
+At Embarque, we’re an SEO expert used by online startups, including SaaS, freelancers, agencies, job boards, and marketplaces we recommend you can use these semantically related keywords, otherwise known as LSI (Latent Semantic Indexing) keywords, to tell the computer where to show your content in search and increase the number of eyeballs on your content!

 In this article, you’ll learn: